≡ Menu

 2018 -4.29 -17.47

-* Notes: annual total return figures shown in the table above have already been adjusted for fund expenses, unit split and distribution paid out for the period.
+* Notes: annual total return figures shown in the table above have already been adjusted for fund expenses, unit split and distribution paid out for the period if there is any.

 * The benchmark of the fund is FTSE Bursa Malaysia Small Cap Shariah Index.